Future of intranets: 8 intranet trends to watch out for in 2023

-These benefits have become necessary on a wide scale, causing employee intranet software to evolve to an enterprise-level tool.
-If your company is operating outside some sort of intranet, you are missing out.
-If you are already enjoying the benefits of an intranet system, don't be happy with the status-quo.
-It’s important to know what communication trends in the workplace you need to keep an eye on.
+These benefits have become necessary on a wide scale, causing employee intranets to evolve to enterprise-level.
+If your company is operating outside some sort of corporate intranet, you are missing out.
+If you are already enjoying the benefits of an intranet, don't be happy with the status-quo.
+It’s important to know what communication and global intranet trends in the workplace you need to keep an eye on.

-8 intranet trends to look out for in the near future.
+8 intranet trends to watch out for

-Intranet Trend #1: Employee experience and user-first design
+- Employee experience and user-first design

 Employee engagement has a direct impact on employee satisfaction and productivity.
-Whether or not an employee is engaged, depends on the employee himself, but organizations have a big influence on the engagement of employees - by for example creating a good intranet experience.
+Whether or not an employee is engaged, depends on the employee himself, but organizations have a big influence on the engagement of employees - by for example creating a good employee intranet experience.
 Research by Gartner shows that at least 40% of intranets fail to deliver a return on investment due to inadequate adoption.
-The problem that many intranets face is a bad user experience, poor design, and difficult usage.
+The problem that many corporate intranets face is a bad user experience, poor design, and difficult usage.

 We are seeing employee intranet software UI’s break away from cookie-cutter design.
 Instead, current intranet design trends boast customized, individualistic approaches.
 These new designs will be built with the user in mind and will include new, exciting features that engage employees.

 Take your workplace culture to the next level by figuring out how your employees interact with the content and UI.
 Experiment with captivating designs that will draw users in and create content that is relevant to employees by focusing on their interests and skills.
-Besides that, analytical tools will enable you to identify knowledge gaps of your teams.
+Besides that, analytics will enable you to identify knowledge gaps of your teams.
 Take the time to closely observe your employees.
 The key to this is knowing your staff and what will be relevant to them.
 The return is measurable in employee satisfaction and engagement.
 Both are key to intranet success.

-Intranet Trend #4: Intranet integration features
+- Intranet integration features

 The old ways of intranet with top-down communication to the masses is gone.
 Instead we are shifting to targeted content.
 Employees expect personalized and relevant content that will directly relate to their tasks at hand.
 We are going to see a rise in storytelling narrative throughout the workplace, especially from leadership teams, to create content that employees find engaging and meaningful.